‘This is bigger than just Timnit’: How Google tried to silence a critic and ignited a movement

 To many who work in AI ethics, Gebru’s sudden ouster and its continuing fallout have been a shock but not a surprise.
 It is a stark reminder of the extent to which Big Tech dominates their field.
 A handful of giant companies are able to use their money to direct the conversation around AI, determine which ideas get financial support, and decide who gets to be in the room to create and critique the technology.

 At stake is the equitable development of a technology that already underpins many of our most important automated systems.
 From credit scoring and criminal sentencing to healthcare access and even whether you get a job interview or not, AI algorithms are making life-altering decisions with no oversight or transparency.
 The harms these models cause when deployed in the world are increasingly apparent: discriminatory hiring systems; racial profiling platforms targeting minority ethnic groups; racist predictive-policing dashboards.
-At least three Black men have been falsely convicted of a crime based on biased facial recognition technology.
+At least three Black men have been falsely arrested due to biased facial recognition technology.

 For AI to work in the best interest of all members of society, the power dynamics across the industry must change.
 The people most likely to be harmed by algorithms—those in marginalized communities—need a say in AI’s development.
 “If the right people are not at the table, it’s not going to work,” Gebru says.
 “And in order for the right people to be at the table, they have to have power.”